 Keep costs low by doing things yourself, using free and freemium tools, and hiring freelancers on Fiverr.
 Shopify and HubSpot offer 25 free tools combined.
-Some entrepreneurs play the “I don’t have the bandwidth” card as an excuse to be lazy or outsource.
+Some entrepreneurs play the “I don’t have the bandwidth” card as an excuse to outsource.
 Do what you can before outsourcing to minimize your expenses.

 7) Run the numbers.

-Estimate your monthly business expenses.
+Forecast your monthly business expenses.
 Business expenses include overhead, legal, marketing, manufacturing, storage, shipping, and so on.
 Drop shipping and print-on-demand business models may incur different costs.
 When you have an estimate, calculate how much you must sell to break-even, i.e., the point where expenses match revenues.
 Secondly, conduct different price and sales scenarios to understand how many units you must sell to reach your financial targets.
 For example, at $4.99, you must sell 1,000 coffee mugs a month.
 At $3.99, you must sell 1,250.

 8) Understand your financial and tax duties.

 You must understand how you will track your finances such as business expenses, sales, sales tax, profits, bank transactions, and cash flow.
 Shopify’s software tracks some of these details automatically.
 Hundreds of accounting and tax apps are available on the Shopify app store.
 Also, many financial software applications integrate with Shopify, for instance, FreshBooks, QuickBooks, and TaxJar.
 Finally, consider working with an accountant.
 (See Basics of Small Business Accounting Guide.)